saffe/go-saffe-react-native/README.md

-  onError={} // callback function called to catch error from component onClose={} // callback function called when end-user closes (cancels) the capture onFinish={} // callback function called when end-user finishes (completes) the capture />
+  onError={} // callback function called to catch error from component onClose={} // callback function called when end-user closes (cancels) the capture onFinish={} // callback function called when end-user finishes (completes) the capture onTimeout={} // callback function called when the capture ends for timeout />
 ```